 Standalone Launch Scripts - The "Save" button in the above Login Sequence window allows you to create a standalone script file that, when double-clicked, will launch the specified website/program and auto-login via the specified login sequence.
 The script contains all necessary info and is therefore independent of the vault file.
 Beware though that no password is required to launch a script file, so its information is not protected as securely as in the vault file (scripts use a static encryption key compiled into the S10 Password Vault program).
 Scripts have the extension ".s10s", and will automatically launch with the S10 Password Vault program (if you used the standard installer); alternatively you can create a shortcut to S10 Password Vault with the script file as input parameter.
 As a security feature, scripts can optionally be restricted to run only under a specific Windows user a account.

-Synchronization - S10 Password Vault includes an optional web-based feature that lets you securely keep your data in sync between multiple computers and/or Android devices.
+Synchronization - S10 Password Vault includes an optional web-based feature that lets you securely keep your data in sync between multiple computers and/or mobile devices.

 Since this feature uses server-side resources, a small donation

 or a business license

 is required to obtain your own user ID.

 The data is first strongly encrypted locally on your PC using a full 256-bit key generaterated by you (not password-based), and then uploaded to a web server and stored under a unique user ID assigned to you.
 The encryption key is only known to you, which means it is completely impossible for either the server or any network monitoring tools to ever decrypt your data.
 For more information, see the full encryption details

 You can try out the feature using the public DemoUser1 or DemoUser2 user IDs, but beware that other users can of course overwrite the data at any point.
 A real user ID is a long generated string - impossible to guess, but even if someone does get a hold of your user ID it is still impossible for them to decrypt your data.
 Nevertheless, the user ID is transmitted securely encrypted in order to keep it private between you and the server.